rootint/movie-recommender/reports/final_report.md

 For training and testing I used the [u1.base](../data/raw/ml-100k/u1.base) and the [u1.test](../data/raw/ml-100k/u1.test), as this is the split that is used to evaluate the model based on my findings online: [here is the leaderboard](https://paperswithcode.com/sota/collaborative-filtering-on-movielens-100k)

 # Model Implementation
 For the model, I decided to go with a hybrid approach, using ALS for collaborative filtering, and Random Forest to handle the content-based predictions, which are the ones based on the demographics.
-So, my ALS and Random Forest algorithms predicted ratings, and after getting both ratings, I did the following math: `final_rating = als_coeff * als_ratings + rf_coeff * rf_ratings`, where `als_coeff` and `rf_coeff` are the coefficients I got using a Linear Regression.
+So, my ALS and Random Forest algorithms predicted ratings, and after getting both ratings, I did the following math: `final_rating = als_coeff * als_ratings + rf_coeff * rf_ratings`, where `als_coeff` and `rf_coeff` are the coefficients I got using a Linear Regression model.
 Initially, I tried just averaging the values, but it worsened the performance compared to just using ALS, as Random Forest gave worse predictions.
 Combining the values in such a smart way allows the RF model to partially fix the disadvantages of the ALS approach, such as cold-starting. <br>
 Here are the reasons why I chose ALS in my collaborative filtering:
 1) It is better than a user-based approach, because user-based doesn't scale well.
 2) It is better than a item-based approach, because item-based handles sparse matrices worse than ALS.